Drug-Nutrient Interactions & Tools for Checking

 Schedule your Discovery Call to learn more about what I can do for you and your family.

-Dr. Kate Henry is a naturopathic physician with advanced training in mind body medicine and functional psychiatry.
+Dr. Kate Henry is a naturopathic doctor with advanced training in mind body medicine and functional psychiatry.
 Her study of nutrition, botanicals, and lifestyle medicine has enabled her to offer unique expertise and out-of-the-box solutions for chronic and stubborn health issues.
 It is her greatest joy to help others feel fully alive and healthy in their bodies, souls, and relationships.
 You can learn more about her at www.DoctorKateHenry.com